 At SARC, we believe that addiction treatment isn’t a “one-size-fits-all” approach.
 Consequently, we provide individualized recovery programs with both residential and outpatient treatment options to match each client’s case history, unique needs, and specific recovery goals.
 From detox to aftercare, we offer a range of services and therapies and strive to create a safe, welcoming, and comfortable environment for all our patients.

 Making a commitment to addiction recovery requires immense strength and courage.
-Call us at 866.957.7885 and take the first step towards a better life.
+Call us at 866.957.7885 or reach out online and take the first step toward a better life.